 Every marriage has different levels of success

 Don’t compare your marriage with anyone else.
 We can never be equal.
 Some will look like a marriage made in heaven, others would be struggling behind.
 There is nothing to be envy about.
-Work hard on your own marriage and in time your marriage dreams shall come true.
+Work hard on your own marriage and in time your marriage dreams will come true.

 The Marriage Box Myth